wp-plugins/super-socializer/readme.txt

 7. **Social Counter**: Horizontal Interface

 == Changelog ==
+= 5.0.0 =
+* Improved Social Sharing icons
+* Two themes for sharing icons (round and square)
+* Option to change size of sharing icons (ranging between 16x16px and 35x35px)
+* Option to disable/enable "More" icon in sharing
+* Improved Social Login icons
+* Feature to slide in/out vertical sharing/counter interface
+* Option to use already enabled shortlinks with sharing
+* GooglePlus and Disqus included in Social Commenting
+* [Bugfix] Cached short urls were not being removed on deletion of plugin

 = 4.3.0 =
 * [Bugfix] Facebook Comments layout was distorted in mobile devices
 * Updated Facebook SDK to latest version